TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-tracer-bullet-snapshots.md

 }
 ```

 I added an optional `snapshotId` argument to `query` and `addEntry`.
 The idea is that clients can specify the snapshot that they depend on.
-An updated `snapshotId` is returned if there's a more recent snapshot that the client should switch to.
+The response includes a `SnapshotValue` if there's a more recent snapshot that the client should switch to.

 # Creating New Log Segments